yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/objects/my-computer-object.md

 ---
+title: My.Computer Nesnesi
-title: My.Computer nesnesi (Visual Basic) ms.date: 07/20/2015
+ms.date: 07/20/2015
 helpviewer_keywords:
 - My.Computer object
 ms.assetid: cc814d79-6f7f-4e54-8b9d-5ecfdd77a0b8
-ms.openlocfilehash: f0fbd2a795d90cb88a4b185669a6393c5ef22752
+ms.openlocfilehash: c1d6113872f2196f2db4ac1849222cd69f95ffd7
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62031089"
+ms.locfileid: "74332122"
 ---
 # <a name="mycomputer-object"></a>My.Computer Nesnesi
-Ses, saat, klavye, dosya sistemi ve benzeri gibi bilgisayar bileşenlerini yönetmek için gereken özellikleri sağlar.
+Provides properties for manipulating computer components such as audio, the clock, the keyboard, the file system, and so on.

 ## <a name="remarks"></a>Açıklamalar
- Yöntemleri ve özellikleri hakkında bilgi için `My.Computer` nesne, bkz: <xref:Microsoft.VisualBasic.Devices.Computer>.
-Temel sınıf <xref:Microsoft.VisualBasic.Devices.ServerComputer> tüm projelerde kullanılabilen üyeleri sağlar.
+ For information about the methods and properties of the `My.Computer` object, see <xref:Microsoft.VisualBasic.Devices.Computer>.
+The base class <xref:Microsoft.VisualBasic.Devices.ServerComputer> provides the members that are available in all projects.

 ## <a name="requirements"></a>Gereksinimler
  **Namespace:** <xref:Microsoft.VisualBasic.Devices>

- **Sınıf:** <xref:Microsoft.VisualBasic.Devices.Computer> (temel sınıf <xref:Microsoft.VisualBasic.Devices.ServerComputer> tüm projelerde kullanılabilen üyeleri sağlar).

- **Derleme:** Visual Basic Çalışma Zamanı Kitaplığı (Microsoft.VisualBasic.dll içinde)
+ **Class:** <xref:Microsoft.VisualBasic.Devices.Computer> (the base class <xref:Microsoft.VisualBasic.Devices.ServerComputer> provides the members that are available in all projects).

+ **Assembly:** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)

 ## <a name="see-also"></a>Ayrıca bkz.